Free COVID tests arrive today – but they may look expired

-(NEXSTAR) – The United States Postal Service might have a special delivery for your today.
+(NEXSTAR) – The United States Postal Service might have a special delivery for you today.
 The agency started delivering free at-home COVID-19 test kits in mailboxes and at doorsteps Monday.

 People who ordered their allotment just after the website relaunched last week received tracking information Monday morning alerting them the delivery was on the way.
 Each package contains four tests plus an information card on the test kits’ expiration dates.